 Featuring wood-fired Neopolitan pizza, Bufalina is an intimate space with an eclectic lineup of pizzas.
 You can go with a traditional marinara pie, with tomato, garlic and oregano, or get adventurous and try the harissa pizza, topped with peanuts, eggplant, squash, salsa verde and pickled onion.
 Another oddball, the bacon and blue cheese pizza, is topped with figs, mozzarella and dandelion pecan pesto.

 Billed as New York-style, the pizzas here are a little too crispy to be foldable, but they’re tasty nonetheless.
-The Hades pizza looks more like the moon than hell, with big lumps of ricotta and Italian sausage on a rustic wood-fired crust.
+The Hades pizza looks more like the moon than hell, with big lumps of ricotta and Italian sausage on a rustic crust.
 One of the more creative pizzas is the Medusa, with caramelized onion, roasted garlic spread, blue cheese, bacon and red pepper flakes.
 Nothing spartan about that.
-For a sweet/spicy combo, try the Calypso, topped with pineapple, jalapeno and red onion.
+For a sweet/spicy combo, try the Calypso, topped with pineapple, jalapeno, red onion, and bacon.

 A charming family-owned pizza joint in deep south Austin, Tipsy Pizza has an extensive selection of daiquiris and mimosas in addition to the pizzas.
 The pizza selection isn’t huge, but they do a few things well, such as Canadian bacon and the multi-meat Big Bertha.
 The crusts are somewhat thin and crispy with a hint of a buttery flavor.
 As good as the pies are, they’re almost overshadowed by the flaky, meat-stuffed pizza rolls.
 They may be listed under appetizers on the menu, but you could easily make a meal out of just two or three pizza rolls.